Get Outside!

 Age: Kindergarten - 8th grade.

-youth standing on a prairie trail looking through binoculars
+Child standing in a prairie looking through binoculars.

 Prairie Adventure